 Lonsk et al. v.
 Middlesex Water Company and 3M Company - On March 4, 2022, Middlesex filed a Motion to Dismiss Plaintiffs' complaint.
 On April 15, 2022, Plaintiffs filed an Amended Complaint.
-Motions to Dismiss or Answers to Plaintiffs' Amended Complaint are due on May 16, 2022.
+On July 7, 2022, this case was reassigned to a new trial judge at the United States District Court for the District of New Jersey.
+Motions To Dismiss and Answers to Plaintiffs' Amended Complaint to be filed on rescheduling from the newly assigned judge.